 If you haven’t received an email, please check the email address you gave us in your application (typically a BU email address) and be sure to check your spam folders.
 A lot of email providers automatically filter emails sent from BU accounts into spam folders.
 If you’ve checked everywhere and think we may have the incorrect contact info for you, feel free to let us know at firstname.lastname@example.org.

-The FYSOP coordinators for your issue area will call you within 2 weeks of receiving your acceptance email to disclose your issue area, answer any questions, discuss what students will need to bring for FYSOP, and provide more details about the week of FYSOP.
+The FYSOP coordinators for your focus area will call you within 2 weeks of receiving your acceptance email to disclose your focus area, answer any questions, discuss what students will need to bring for FYSOP, and provide more details about the week of FYSOP.
 If a student is unavailable during that period, coordinators will leave a message and then email the student until they have been able to speak directly with the student.

 Do I need to submit a travel itinerary?
 Where can I find it?